Disclaimer: I don't own Bewitched. If you don't believe me, I wasn't even born yet when it was on. :P

 "Well, I'd rather wait for me cousin to come back," Brian objected.

 "I'm sure he's rather tired," Endora said, "He just had to drive his clients to their hotel and I'm sure he and Samantha would like some privacy when he gets back."

 "You're probably right," Brian nodded, "Well, in that case, I'd love to tell you all about our little family."

-"Welcome back," Samantha smiled, as she dried off her hands, coming into the living room, "I was just cleaning the kitchen."
+"Welcome back," Samantha smiled as she dried off her hands and came into the living room, "I was just cleaning the kitchen."

 Darrin nodded and noticed the two new bottles of alcohol sitting on the bar, "What are those?"

 "A present from whom?"
 Darrin asked, "Your mother?
 If I drink it will I turn into something?"